richorama/richorama.github.io/_posts/2015-01-02-grain-placement-in-orleans.md

 Placement strategy that indicates that new activations of this grain type should be placed subject to the current load distribution across the deployment.
 This placement that takes into account CPU/Memory/ActivationCount.

+## Observations

 After a quick look at the source code, it looks like the `[StatelessWorker]` attribute will override any placement attribute, which makes sense.

 Interestingly, there is an another placement attribute (`GraphPartitionPlacement`) which is marked as internal.
 The summary says it uses a graph partitioning algorithm.

+I'm curious that the attribute is applied to the grain interface, and not the grain implementation, as it feels like more of an implementation detail.
+However, I expect the calling code needs the information.

 ## So which should you use?